juanjq/LST-camera_validation/README.md

     - `data_path`, the full directory name where we have the rate scans data (without final '/'), for example, `'/data/cta/users-ifae/summer_students/jjimenezq'`
     - Other configuration is explained in the notebook, but is not necessary to change

 6. Run all the notebook.
-Plots will be generated in a folder called `output` in same directory
+Plots will be generated in a folder called `output` in same directory where we have the scripts

 ---
 # Dark pedestal & pedestal with background: instructions to use